📌 Calea Vacaresti 189, sector 4, Bucharest

 2. International Relations: this section is dedicated to the candidates who will submit their application to the International Relations Department, being requested specific information.

 3. Documents: here you will be able to upload the documents from the automatically generated list.
-The documents automatically generated by the portal, based on your previously entered data, can be digitally signed handwritten in the portal.
+The documents automatically generated by the portal, based on your previously entered data, can be digitally signed directly in the portal (by drawing the signature in the related section)

-4. Fees: after the Faculty Secretariat will validate your application, you will be able to make the online payment of the admission fee.
+4. Fees: after the Secretariat of the Faculty will validate your application, you will be able to make the online payment of the admission fee.
 If you are declared admitted, also in this section you will be able to make the online payment of the tuition fee.

-5. Correspondence: in this section you will be able to keep in touch with the Faculty Secretariat.
+5. Correspondence: in this section you will be able to keep in touch with the Secretariat of the Faculty.
 You will receive an email notification whenever you receive a new message in this section.

 6. Admission information: in this section you will be able to see the admission calendar for enrollment in the selected study program, details about the status of your application, the score obtained in each subject of the admission exam, including your final results.